Bab Hutta: History

 In the 19th century, Jews were an increasing percentage of Jerusalem's population, and began to spread out of the Jewish Quarter into the Muslim Quarter.
 Jewish families settled in Bab al-Hutta by 1837.

 Demographics

 The neighborhood is considered one of the poorest areas in the Old City.
-It is home to the Dom Romani community of the Old City, known in Arabic as al-Nawar, led by mukhtar Abed-Alhakim Mohammed Deeb Salim.
+It is home to the Dom community of the Old City, known in Arabic as al-Nawar, led by mukhtar Abed-Alhakim Mohammed Deeb Salim.